Andorra | Photo Stories

-We enter the country through its southern boarder from Spain, taking a pleasurable drive along switch back roads following the ups and ups of the high Pyrenees.
+We enter the country through its southern border from Spain, taking a pleasurable drive along switchback roads following the ups and ups of the high Pyrenees.

 Andorra is a landlocked micro-nation nestled snuggly between Spain and France, barely known outside of Europe.
 Inaccessible by train or air save by private helicopter, this mountainous, co-sovereign state, takes about 3 hours or so to reach by road from either Barcelona or Toulouse.

 An escape from the intense Mediterranean heat in summer and a winter playground from November to April, the principality has flourished in a relatively short time, and has done well to shake off its impoverish, smuggler past.
 Andorra boasts the largest high altitude hot spring spa in Europe, as well as being ranked 15th in the world for its winter sports resorts with an abundance of outdoor pursuits; skiing, hiking, pro-cycling and mountain biking just for starters.